EyaminH/ctf_platform/README.md

 A modern, beginner-friendly Capture The Flag (CTF) training platform designed to help users learn cybersecurity through hands-on challenges and competition.

+This project was built for the **CSE 3100 Web Development Project**.

 ## Key Features
 - **Registration and Dual Login**: Sign up and login via username or email.
 - **Dynamic Challenges**: Solve tasks across categories like Web, Crypto, and Pwn.